Oussama23o/comfyUI-Realtime-Lora/README.md

 1. Add the trainer node for your model type
 2. Connect your training image(s)
-3. Set the path to your AI-Toolkit or sd-scripts installation
+3. Set the path to your training backend installation
 4. Queue the workflow
 5. Connect the lora_path output to the Apply Trained LoRA node